zocean/Marta_TFBS_tracing/README.md

     - summarize the tfbs branch-of-origin in enhancers (e.g., run_evo/run_evo_summary_merge.sh)

 ## Credits
 This pipeline was developed by Ma group @ Carnegie Mellon University.
-Part of the script is from ANTICE, a softare being developed for predicting the evolution of lineage-specific TFBS.
-This pipeline is implemented by Yang Zhang.
+Part of the script is from ANTICE, a softwaare being developed for predicting the evolution of lineage-specific TFBS.
+This pipeline and ANTICE are implemented by Yang Zhang.

 ## License
 This software is under MIT license.